 If you don’t have the chance to get out of town this fall, just head to one of Montréal’s public markets for a visual feast this harvest season.
-Stalls stacked high with jeweled-toned tomatoes, peppers, eggplants, berries, pumpkins, apples, onions and more are a joy to admire and of course, taste.
+Stalls stacked high with jeweled-toned tomatoes, peppers, eggplants, berries, pumpkins, apples, onions and more are a joy to admire and, of course, taste.
 Check the markets’ website for seasonal activities.

-Labonté de la pomme
+Labonté de la Pomme - Verger & Miellerie

 Cabane à pommes Domaine Labranche

-La fille du Roy
+La Fille du Roy